forggers/forg/README.md

 - 2000 samples is good for testing; adjust # of epochs as you see fit
 - Set `--expansion-batch-size 32` if running on a 40GB GPU for faster feature expansion

+To track runs, install the Tensorboard VS Code plugin, then use the command palette to "Launch Tensorboard".